dgzlopes/pulpocon/README.md

 }
 ```

+You can learn more about the lifecycle functions [in our docs](https://k6.io/docs/using-k6/test-lifecycle/).

 #### 1.8.2.
 CLI overrides and environment variables

 Most things you can configure in the `options` block can also be overridden via the CLI.
 For example, you can override the number of VUs with the `--vus` flag and the duration with the `--duration` flag.